trothaar/100-days-of-code/log.md

 ### Day 38: March 29, 2017

-**Today's Progress**: I finished the Pomodoro Clock, but I can't submit it yet.
+**Today's Progress**: I finished the Pomodoro Clock ~~but I can't submit it yet.
 I developed it locally, then copied & pasted it onto CodePen.
-Everything runs just fine locally, but on CodePen, my basketball buzzer does not play at the end of the sessions and breaks. ???
+Everything runs just fine locally, but on CodePen, my basketball buzzer does not play at the end of the sessions and breaks. ???~~

+I figured out what was going on.
+It was the fault of a Chrome extension I was using to disable HTML5 autoplay audio and video.

-**Thoughts:** I was all ready to submit it and move on to the next project, and then this!
-Very frustrating.
+**Thoughts:** ~~I was all ready to submit it and move on to the next project, and then this!
+Very frustrating.~~

+I should have taken another 15 minutes before writing this.

 **Links to work:**
 [My FCC Pomodoro Clock Repo](https://github.com/trothaar/pomodoro-clock)